hintonbradley/ff-api-challenge/ChallengeInstructions.md

 Once I turned in my project.
 I received the following feedback:

 <em>Hard-coded unchanging values in state - generally this should be avoided in favor of a fixed local variable or a variable on the class itself</em>

-(I think here he may be referring to my const config variable?
-Otherwise, I'm not sure what he means.)
+- I think here he may be referring to my const config variable?
+Otherwise, I'm not sure what he means.

 <em>State constructed as a literal rather than mapped from ApiList</em>

-(I'll give him this, but I can obviously map items as I do it in other places on this application.)
+- I'll give him this, but I can obviously map items as I do it in other places on this application.

 <em>Hard coded error string - the error response was hardcoded to 503 rather than correctly handling a CORS issue from deliberately failing servers</em>

-(Of course I have to hard code the error string.
+- Of course I have to hard code the error string.
 I don't get a response from the API to use, so it obviously needs to be hard coded.
-And when he says I should have handled a CORS issue - he said in his response that I should "...display the fact that CORS is misconfigured for these APIs as part of the status page").
+And when he says I should have handled a CORS issue - he said in his response that I should "...display the fact that CORS is misconfigured for these APIs as part of the status page".
 How else am I supposed to display a message if I don't receive one from my API request?

 Hope this makes sense to you.
 If you can take a look, great, otherwise, I think there was some miscommunication from their end as to what specifically they want.
 (Specs weren't explained correctly).
 Thanks for any help you can give.